Azure/azure-iot-cli-extension/CONTRIBUTING.md

 You can run this setup in `bash` or `cmd` environments, this documentation just show the `powershell` flavor.

-1. Set `PYTHONPATH` to the following.
-Order matters here so be careful.
+1. Create a directory for your development extensions to live in

     ```powershell
-    $env:PYTHONPATH="path/to/source/azure-iot-cli-extension;path/to/source/azure-cli;path/to/source/env3/Scripts"
+    mkdir path/to/source/extensions/azure-iot
     ```

-2. Create a directory for your development extensions to live in
+2. Set `AZURE_EXTENSION_DIR` to the following

     ```powershell
-    mkdir path/to/source/extensions/azure-iot
+    $env:AZURE_EXTENSION_DIR="path/to/source/extensions"
     ```

-3. Set `AZURE_EXTENSION_DIR` to the following
+3. Set `PYTHONPATH` to the following.
+Order matters here so be careful.

     ```powershell
-    $env:AZURE_EXTENSION_DIR="path/to/source/extensions"
+    $env:PYTHONPATH="path/to/source/azure-iot-cli-extension;path/to/source/extensions/azure-iot"
     ```

 Restart any PowerShell windows you may have open and reactivate your python environment.
 Check that the environment variables created above have persisted.